sst/guide/_chapters/create-containers.md

 Let's start by creating the outer chrome of our application by first adding a navigation bar to it.
 We are going to use the [Navbar](https://react-bootstrap.github.io/components.html#navbars) React-Bootstrap component.

-Go ahead and remove the code inside `src/App.js` and replace it with the following.
+{% include code-marker.html %} Go ahead and remove the code inside `src/App.js` and replace it with the following.
 Also, you can go ahead and remove `src/logo.svg`.

 {% highlight javascript %}
 import React, { Component } from 'react';